yurimalheiros/olive/README.markdown

 Olive is a controlled language to represent knowledge.
 It translates a subset of English to first-order logic.

+## Program

+A olive program is made by premises and questions.

+The syntax of a premise is:
+    Expression. (the period is important!)

+For example,
+    A and B.
+    Beautiful iff Blue.

+The syntax of a questions is:
+    Expression? (the question mark is important!)

+For example,
+    A or B?
+    Beautiful iff Red?

+To run a program execute: python oliveask.py FILENAME

+## Symbols

+All symbols in the language starts with a capital letter.

+Example:
+    A and B. (A is a symbol, and B is a symbol too) Peter and Stewie.
+(Peter is a symbol, and Stewie is a symbol too)

 ## Operators

 ### And

 In:
-"A" and "B"
+    A and B.

 Out:
     A&B

 ### Or

 In:
-"A" or "B"
+    A or B.

 Out:
     A|B

 ### If-Then

 In:
-if "A" then "B"
+    if A then B.

 Out:
     A->B

 ### Iff

 In:
-"A" iff "B"
+    A iff B.

 Out:
     A<->B

 ## Predicates

 ### Is

 In:
-"John" is "something"
+    John is Tall

 Out:
-something(Joao)
+    Tall(John)

 ### Transitive verbs

 In:
-"John" sees "something"
+    John watches Tv.

 Out:
-see(John, something)
+    watches(John, Tv)

+In:
+    John goes by Car.

+Out:
+    goes_by(John, Car)

 ### Intransitive verbs

 In:
-"John" disappear
+    John disappeared.

 Out:
-disappear(John)
+    disappeared(John)

 ### Open formula

 In:
-He is "something"
+    He is tall.

 Out:
-something(x)
+    tall(x)

 ## Ask

 Use a question mark in the end of the sentence to ask something.

 In:
-"Socrates" is "human"
+    Socrates is Human.

-if he is "human" then he is "intelligent"
+    if he is Human then he is Intelligent.

-"Socrates" is "intelligent"?
+    Socrates is Intelligent?

 Out:
+    Human(Socrates)
+    Human(x)->Intelligent(x)
     True